 Spirituality and Lifestyles

-In the past and still today, many people have sought and often found in religion – in their cults and in their beliefs – a source and a means for changing their lives for the better: a prospect of self-transcendence.
+In the past and still today, many people have sought and often found in religion – in their cults and in their beliefs – a source and a means for changing their lives for the better: a path to self-transcendence.

-This usually entailed the use of anthropotechnics: that is, of mental and physical exercises, special training, varieties of asceticism, with the aim of shaping new habits and a new life-form.
-Here is rooted the link between spirituality and lifestyles that can be seen in the return of interest in religion in the West nowadays.
+This usually entailed the use of anthropotechnics: that is, of mental and physical exercises, special training, varieties of asceticism, with the aim of shaping new habits and a better way of life.
+Here is rooted the link between spirituality and lifestyles that can be found in the resurgence of interest in religion in the West nowadays.